Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 ***Daar***

 Daar was stuck.
 He couldn’t be diggin’ a hole over *there* and murderin’ Hunters over *here* at the same time.
 He needed ‘ta be in two places at once.
 So: which was the more important?
-The arrays were completely fucking necessary, so they had to be defended at all costs...but they couldn’t afford to let up any pressure at the front.
+The arrays were completely fucking necessary, so they had to be defended at all costs... but they couldn’t afford to let up any pressure at the front.

 Well, he had some time to think, here and there, which meant he had time to reposition.
 So, diggy it was.
 They *needed* that line of communication.